Tuesday, May 21, 2013

 It's all about the Children

 In natural law and under the current role of the United States government, the emphasis is on the children.
 They are the ones that benefit from the current arrangement.
 By shifting the focus from children, to the people in a relationship, we've already drifted away from the reason we recognize marriage.
-The people being married aren't the point--the welfare of their posterity is.
+The people being married aren't the point of government recognition--the welfare of their posterity is.

 All of that said, Justice Kennedy (the man likely deciding the case creating all the noise) made some interesting statements during oral arguments today.
 He believes all of this is what actually makes the case compelling, "there is an immediate legal injury … and that’s the voice of these children [of same-sex parents].… They want their parents to have full recognition and full status.”
 The irony of this is, most proponents of same-sex marriage scoff at the idea that children have anything to do with marriage--and it might be the very thing that provides legal standing to address the issue.
 Make no mistake, Kennedy realizes that, "We have five years of information [about same-sex marriage] to weigh against 2000 years of history".
 It seems likely to me that the court will punt the issue and make no decision at all.
 It may wait for more evidence regarding the results of same sex couples parenting children to examine the implication.
 (Of course, my prediction to Obamacare was also horribly wrong.)